Airman & Family Readiness Center’s

 Not sure who your Sponsor is?
 Contact your gaining unit or the Travis Military Personnel Flight at (707) 424-8483.

-Newcomers' Orientation occurs each Thursday (except Federal Holidays, Wing Family Days and unless otherwise specified).
+Newcomers' Orientation occurs bi-weekly on Thursday (except Federal Holidays, Wing Family Days and unless otherwise specified).
 Newcomers’ Orientation consists of two parts.
-Part I is held from 0720-1150 at the Airman and Family Readiness Center, Building 660.
+Part I is held from 0720-1150 at the Base Theater, 469 1st Street, Travis AFB.
 Doors open at 0710.
-Participants MUST be seated by 0720 as the Orientation begins with opening remarks by the 60AMW CC.
+Participants MUST be seated by 0720 as the Orientation begins with opening remarks by the 60AM WCC.
 Participants have approximately an hour for lunch before Part II begins.
-Part II is held from 1250-1400 at David Grant Medical Center (DGMC), 101 Bodin Cir # 60mdg.
-Participants will enter the building on the first floor in the auditorium.
-The parking lot for this floor is the one with the flagpole in the front.
-Participants must be signed in and seated in the auditorium by 1250.
+Participants must return from lunch by 1250.
 Newcomers' Orientation is MANDATORY for all active-duty personnel, regardless of unit of assignment or prior assignment to Travis AFB.
 Spouses of active duty personnel and DoD civilian employees may attend.
 All participants MUST register.

 Spouse Newcomers' Orientation